freyfogle/freyfogle.github.io/_posts/2020-02-07-investing-in-branch.md

 categories: "investing branch"
 ---

-Some angel investing news - it's my pleasure to announce I'm made an investment in [Branch](https://www.branchci.com/), a continuous integration service for WordPress developers.
+Some angel investing news - it's my pleasure to announce I've made an investment in [Branch](https://www.branchci.com/), a continuous integration service for WordPress developers.

 As always (assuming the founders give permission), I like to document my thinking behind the investment, as a reference for myself in the future.